colaholicu/opengrok/README.md

 * `opengrok-vscode.defaultProjectName`: the default project to search/open file in
 * `opengrok-vscode.additionalProjectNames`: additional projects used to search
 * `opengrok-vscode.showInContextMenu`: toggles the commands' visibility in the context menu
-* `opengrok-vscode.openExternal`: the command will open the result with system default application (in browser, e.g.) or in vscode
+* `opengrok-vscode.openExternal`: the command will open the result with the system default application (in browser, e.g.) or in VS Code
+* `opengrok-vscode.useActiveColumn`: applicable only if `opengrok-vscode.openExternal` is `true`, will open the results in the active column

 Note: if `opengrok-vscode.additionalProjectNames` is left empty, `opengrok-vscode.searchAdditionalProjects` won't be visible in the context menu

 ## Release Notes

+### 1.1.0

+Added support for showing the results inside VS Code (with the help of https://github.com/xionxiao)

 ### 1.0.2